pulkomandy/contiki-1.x/README.md

 Contiki uses the space usually reserved to BASIC, from &100 to &3700, for its kernel.
-Since the Firmware and AMSDOS reserve all memory from &A700 up, this leaves about 28K of free RAM for applications.
+Since the Firmware and AMSDOS reserve all memory from &A700 up, this more than 29K of free RAM for applications.
 Not bad, but we can do better.

+Current memory usage (with memstats.prg + desktop.prg running):
+* Heap size: 29188 bytes
+* Free memory: 24171 bytes

 Firmware-based CTK driver
 -------------------------

-The screen driver is using the standard "conio" driver from Contiki.
+The screen driver is based on the standard "conio" driver from Contiki.
 This is a textmode based driver which is easily portable between different terminal types.
 However, the interface of this driver with the CPC firmware results in rather slow screen drawing.
 The main reason is that some operations (such as erasing